shantorueteee19/ruet_spml_BVP_stress/README.md

-#ruet_spml_BVP_stress License Statement
+<h1>ruet_spml_BVP_stress License Statement</h1>

-The files associated with ruet_spml_BVP_stress, including but not limited to the model.h5 file, may be shared upon request for research and academic purposes only.
-Any use of these files must be accompanied by proper citation of our work.
+<p align="justify">The files associated with ruet_spml_BVP_stress, including but not limited to the model.h5 file, may be shared upon request for research and academic purposes only.
+Any use of these files must be accompanied by proper citation of our work. </p>

-Unauthorized distribution, modification, or commercial use of the files is strictly prohibited.
+<p align="justify">Unauthorized distribution, modification, or commercial use of the files is strictly prohibited.</p>

 For access and citation details, please contact us.